franc6/snips-hassio-addon/README.md

 # snips-hassio-add-on
 A snips add-on for hassio.
-Based on https://github.com/dYalib/snips-docker.git and the official snips add-on, with some improvements of my own.
+This project was originally inspired by https://github.com/dYalib/snips-docker.git and the official snips add-on.
+This project doesn't have much in common with either of those projects, and does several things very differently.
 The official add-on is designed to work only with assistants whose skills do everything through Home Assistant.
 Unfortunately, most of the skills available for snips assistants don't work that way.
 Some of those skills do things that Home Assistant can't (yet), while others don't even make sense to work through Home Assistant.
 This